NullTale/GiLight2D/README.md

 # GiLight2D

-## Что это
+Unity Urp Render Feature for 2D Global Illumination.
 ![Demo](https://user-images.githubusercontent.com/1497430/214528293-1d6d2dbd-0a54-4816-ab32-c08d22e981f5.gif)

-Unity Urp Render Feature for 2D Global Illumination.<br>
+## What is it
-In practice, this is an approach to lighting in which glow and shadows are created naturally, and the number of light sources is not limited..<br>
+In practice, this is an approach to lighting with rays, in which glow and shadows are created naturally, and the number of light sources is not limited.<br>
 Implemented quite enough options, tested with unity 2021 and 2022 versions.<br>

 #### Some of the options